-Prerequisite: RATE 165, RATE 172, RATE 173 with a grade of C or better and concurrent enrollment in RATE 175.
+Prerequisite: RATE 165, RATE 172, RATE 173 with a grade of C or better and concurrent enrollment in RATE 175 & Admission to the Radiologic Technology program.

-Anatomy, radiographic procedures, patient positioning and image evaluation of the vertebral column, exams requiring the use of contrast media and surgical procedures.
+Anatomy, radiographic procedures, patient positioning and image evaluation of the lower limb, pelvis, bony thorax and vertebral column.